wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 21 Now Abraham , with his band , came a great way , even from the town of Patterson , where the wonderful waterfalls pour headlong over the rocky mountains , reflecting in the sun a thousand brilliant rainbows.

-22 Thus for an hundred days did the people of New- York prepare themselves for danger , and cast up entrenchments for many furlongs round about the city ; so that the people of Britain were afraid to go against it.*
+22 Thus for an hundred days did the people of New-York prepare themselves for danger , and cast up entrenchments for many furlongs round about the city ; so that the people of Britain were afraid to go against it.*

 * So great was the enthusiasm of the people in contributing their personal services to the erection of fortifications on the heights of Haerlem and Brooklyn , that scarcely could an individual be found in the populous city of New-York , from hoary age to tender youth , capable of using a mattock or a spade , who did not volunteer his services in this work of patriotism.
 Even the Ladies were conspicuous in aiding and cheering the labours of their Fathers , their Husbands , their Brothers , and their Children.
 Amongst others , the numerous societies of Freemasons joined in a body , and headed by their Grand-Master,** who was also Mayor of the city , proceeded to Brooklyn , and assisted very spiritedly in its defence.
 On this occasion an elderly gentleman , one of the order , who had two sons (his only children) in the service of his country , one of them highly distinguished during the war for his wounds and his bravery , sung the following stanzas , in his own character of Mason and Father , whilst the Lodges were at refreshment :